Arturo Vidal: 2010 World Cup, 2011 Copa América and 2014 World Cup

 Vidal made his senior debut in a friendly against Venezuela, where Chile won 1–0.
 He became a regular under Marcelo Bielsa when fit during 2010 World Cup qualifying, playing in 11 matches and scoring a goal.
 He was then named in the final 23-man squad for the tournament and started in all four of Chile's matches as they were defeated by Brazil in the round of 16.
-Vidal went on the appear in all of the team's matches at the 2011 Copa América, scoring in the 2–1 group stage defeat of Mexico.
+Vidal went on to appear in all of the team's matches at the 2011 Copa América, scoring in the 2–1 group stage defeat of Mexico.

 Vidal scored 5 times in 11 appearances for Chile as the team qualified for the 2014 World Cup.
 At the tournament, he started in three of the La Rojas four fixtures, including the penalty shootout loss to Brazil in the round of 16.

 2015 Copa América

 On 11 June 2015, five days after appearing the 2015 Champions League final for Juventus, Vidal scored the opening goal of the 2015 Copa América from the penalty spot in Chile's 2–0 win over Ecuador at the Estadio Nacional in Santiago, having won the penalty himself when fouled by Miller Bolaños.
 In the team's next group fixture, Vidal scored twice – a header from a corner and another self-earned penalty – and set up another as the hosts drew 3–3 with Mexico on 15 June.
 In the final group game, a 5–0 win against Bolivia three days after his drunk driving charge, Vidal and Alexis Sánchez were rested by being substituted at half-time.
-On 4 July, in the 2015 Copa América final, Vidal scored from a penalty in Chile's 4–1 shoot-out victory over Argentina; in the final, he was voted Man of the Match, and was later named to the 2015 Copa América Team of the Tournament for his performances.
+On 4 July, in the 2015 Copa América final, Vidal scored from a penalty in Chile's 4–1 shoot-out victory over Argentina; in the final, he was voted Man of the Match, and was later named in the 2015 Copa América Team of the Tournament for his performances.

 Copa América Centenario

 On 10 June 2016, Vidal produced a man of the match performance, scoring both goals in a 2–1 win over Bolivia in Chile's second group match of the Copa América Centenario.
 He provided two assists in Chile's 7–0 victory over Mexico in the quarter-final on 18 June, but also received his second booking of the tournament for a foul on Jesús Dueñas in the 38th minute, which ruled him out of the victorious semi-final match against Colombia.
 In the final of the tournament, a repeat of the previous year's tournament, against Argentina, the match once again went to a penalty shoot-out following a 0–0 deadlock after extra-time.
 Vidal missed Chile's first penalty, but his nation won the shoot-out 4–2 to defend the title.
-Vidal was once again named to the Team of the Tournament for his performances.
+Vidal was once again named in the Team of the Tournament for his performances.